 It’s no secret that visiting Bwindi Impenetrable National Park is an incredible experience.
 The park has one of the largest remaining populations of mountain gorillas in the world, and you can’t beat seeing these charismatic primates up close.
 But what’s even more exciting is that there are several different ways to visit this majestic national park during its dry season—especially if you’re looking for an affordable vacation option.
-In this post, we’ll give you everything you need to know about when it’s best to visit Bwindi Impenetrable National Park so that your next trip will be all-around positive!.
+In this post, we’ll give you everything you need to know about when is the best time to visit gorillas in Bwindi Impenetrable National Park so that your next trip will be all-around positive!

-Although the dry season provides the best circumstances for gorilla trekking, some guests choose to view gorillas during the rainy season due to the reduced cost of the gorilla safari.
-During heavier rains in March, April, and May, and shorter rains in October, September, and November, the Uganda Wildlife Authority reduces the price of gorilla permits for international tourists from $600 to USD 450 per person.
+Although the dry season provides the best circumstances for gorilla trekking in Africa, some guests choose to view gorillas during the rainy season due to the reduced cost of the gorilla safari.
+During heavier rains in March, April, and May, and shorter rains in October, September, and November, the Uganda Safaris sees fewer people in the gorilla parks.

-There are usually a limited number of gorilla trekkers, so you’re more likely to spot gorillas in small groups with less competition for nice perspective pictures.
-Accommodations, particularly high-end lodges and hotels, provide lower lodging rates; in general, the wet season makes the whole Bwindi gorilla safari reasonably priced.
+There are usually a limited number of gorilla trekkers in the Rainy Seasons, so you’re more likely to spot gorillas in small groups with less competition for nice perspective pictures.
+Accommodations, particularly high-end lodges, and hotels, provide lower lodging rates; in general, the wet season makes the whole Bwindi gorilla safari reasonably priced.

 Seeing gorillas during the rainy season might be difficult owing to damp, slippery pathways and tangled foliage.
 There are several reasons why the rainy season is the greatest time to view gorillas.